5 local organizations receive Iowa grants to help store food donations

 Five local organizations have received state grants to increase storage of donated food items.

-The Iowa Department of Natural Resources awarded $204,034 in food stage capacity grants to organizations throughout the state, according to a press release.
+The Iowa Department of Natural Resources awarded $204,034 in food-storage-capacity grants to organizations throughout the state, according to a press release.

 Local grant recipients include: